TrellixVulnTeam/swahilipython_SCMU/Doc/library/gc.rst

    directly reachable.  :c:member:`~PyTypeObject.tp_traverse` methods are supported only by objects that support garbage collection, and are only required to visit objects that may be involved in a cycle.
-So, for example, if an integer is directly reachable from an argument, that integer object may or may not appear in the result list.
+So, for example, if an integer is directly reachable kutoka an argument, that integer object may or may not appear in the result list.

 .. function:: is_tracked(obj)